MicrosoftDocs/architecture-center/docs/industries/finance/financial-risk-model.md

 writing code from scratch.
 In our example, we also must fetch external pricing data.
 To keep the example simple but illustrative, we calculate the potential future exposure (PFE) of an equity stock forward contract.
-This example avoids complex quantitative modelling techniques for instruments like complex derivatives and focuses on a single risk factor to concentrate on the risk life cycle.
+This example avoids complex quantitative modeling techniques for instruments like complex derivatives and focuses on a single risk factor to concentrate on the risk life cycle.
 Our example lets you do the following actions: